santacsj/symbolicloader64/Devpad6502/README.md

 # Devpad 6502

-A digital notepad to help learning machine code programming using the Symbolic Machine Code Loader syntax.
+A digital notepad that helps learning machine code programming using the Symbolic Machine Code Loader syntax.

 ## Features